ahaxu/blog/posts/2022-08-28-vi-monad-in-haskell.markdown

 ## TODO

+- Inside IO monad !!
 - Giải thích:
-    >A monad is just a monoid in the category of endofunctors, what's the problem?
+    **"A monad is just a monoid in the category of endofunctors, what's the problem?"**

 - endofunctor category
 - monoidal